 One of the most enduring highlights of King’s Cross, however, is the chance to stroll along the Regent’s Canal – don’t forget to pop into Word on the Water – a cute bookshop on an old barge.

 - Regent’s Canal – want to escape the urban sprawl?
 Take a leisurely stroll along the banks of this cute canal.

-- Word on the Water – One of my favourite bookshops in London, Word on the Water is the perfect place to pick up your next great read.
+- Word on the Water – One of our favourite bookshops in London, Word on the Water is the perfect place to pick up your next great read.

 - Hunt out Some of London’s Best-Known Harry Potter Filming Locations – There are plenty of them dotted around the area.

 Suggested King’s Cross Hotels in London

 - The Standard London – A luxury hotel that although large (with 266 rooms) still has plenty of character and charm

 - Pullman London St Pancras – a very modern chain hotel that’s perfectly situated for the St Pancras railway station

 Clerkenwell, Farringdon & St Paul’s